bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 * One of the patches failing to be applied to the kernel source tree.
 * One of the new files not being copied into the kernel source tree.

-If the build component fails then it may be helpful to add the "-j1 V=1" options when running the make command as per the following example
+If the build fails then it may be helpful to add the "-j1 V=1" options to the "make" commnd line as per the following example

      .... make -j1 V=1 uImage